Definition of the Person class

-Polymorphism is the ability of an object to take different forms depending on the context.
-In Python, this is achieved through “duck typing,” which basically means that the behavior of an object determines its functionality, rather than its specific type.
+In Python, this is achieved through “duck typing,” which basically means that the behavior of an object is determined by its behavior, rather than its specific type.

 Let’s see it with an example.
-Suppose we have our Person class.
+Suppose we have our class Person

 # Definition of the Person class